 There are a daunting number of cardboard pints and quarts of different cream varieties at the grocery store.
 Which is which?
 Is there a difference between them?
 Here’s a complete rundown so you won’t find yourself scratching your head the next time you’re in the dairy aisle.

 The U.S. Food & Drug Administration sets specific standards for each type of cream.
 The difference between these four common cream varieties is really just the amount of fat they contain.

 - Half-and-half contains 12 percent fat

 The higher the fat content, the thicker the cream, and the easier it is to whip into stable peaks (or whipped cream).
 Higher-fat creams are also more resistant to curdling, so they are a better choice in soups and sauces, when the cream is heated.
 Whenever you’re confused, just remember: Cream that’s labeled “heavy” contains more fat.

-If you're trying to avoid cream with higher fat for a particular reason, try the cream with the fat content just below the one called for, as it will be the closest subsitute, before experimenting with lighter creams.
+If you’re trying to avoid cream with higher fat for a particular reason, try the cream with the fat content just below the one called for, as it will be the closest substitute, before experimenting with lighter creams.

-Now we're getting into high-fat territory.
+Now we’re getting into high-fat territory.
 At a hefty 35 percent fat, whipping cream can indeed be whipped into luscious peaks for all your cake and pie dolloping needs.
-It's also rich enough that it won't curdle when heated in soups and sauces.
-It's nearly identical to heavy cream (see below), so if a recipe calls for heavy cream and you can only find whipping cream, feel free to use that instead.
+It’s also rich enough that it won’t curdle when heated in soups and sauces.
+It’s nearly identical to heavy cream (see above), so if a recipe calls for heavy cream and you can only find whipping cream, feel free to use that instead.